ip999/example-voting-app/README.md

 Getting started
 ---------------

+for an easy life - start a project on GCP, run the Cloud Shell and clone this repo.

 look in the Makefile for the various recipies to build a cluster and deploy the application containers.

 Basic getting started: